NiftyLeague/ftso-feed-value-provider/docs/test-logging-control.md

 ## Overview

-The test suite now includes a comprehensive logging control system that suppresses all console output by default, providing clean test output while allowing specific tests to enable logging when needed.
+The fully modernized test suite includes intelligent logging control that provides clean, focused test output by default while allowing selective logging for debugging and troubleshooting specific test scenarios.
+The logging control system has been optimized for the modernized architecture and unified patterns.

 ## Default Behavior